 Configuring Updates

-Because Ubuntu is a very customizable operating system, it lets you specify which kinds of updates you want to download.
+Because Ubuntu is a very customizable operating system, it lets you specify which kinds of updates you will want to be getting.
 To customize your updates, go to the Updates tab, in your Software Sources window.

 Ubuntu Updates